Akibby/LPIC-2/Linux Kernel.md

 You will have to recompile a custom kernel for all future updates.
 This is a permanent commitment.
 On Ubuntu to edit the kernel you need to modify `/etc/apt/sources.list` to allow it.
 	uncomment the lines with `deb-src` to see the source code items `sudo apt-get build-dep linux linux-image$(uname -r)` this will install the required build dependencies, Linux tools and the latest Linux image
-	These tools will allow you to make basic modifications to the kernel Additional tools that may not be installed can be acquired with `sudo apt-get install build-essential lbncurses5-dev gcc libssl-dev grub2 bc bison flex libelf-dev fakeroot` Note that `libncurses5-dev` is optional
+These tools will allow you to make basic modifications to the kernel Additional tools that may not be installed can be acquired with
+	`sudo apt-get install build-essential lbncurses5-dev gcc libssl-dev grub2 bc bison flex libelf-dev fakeroot` Note that `libncurses5-dev` is optional
 To pull the kernel source code from the distro run `sudo apt-get source linux-image-unsigned$(uname -r)` To pull the official run `wget http://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.9.16.tar.xz` and modify the version and compression type in the command to whatever you want.
+The file `/boot/config-5.4.0-67.generic` (or the equivalent one for your version) modifications to your kernel can be made.
+	The kernel